goto40/self-dsl/docs/xtext_scoping.md

 With this grammar the default format "ID" is used to reference A objects in B objects.

-The following will work because all elements are in the same hierachical element (Package):
+The following will work because all elements are in the same hierarchical element (Package):

     package p1 {